decyphertek-io/decyphertek/docs/products/nodered.md

 Nodered AWS Setup:
 -----------------

-    * SSH into your server ( Please read AWS docs on ssh keys if you are lost )
+    * SSH into your server ( Please read AWS Basics mentioned below if you are stuck . )
     * ssh adminotaur@ip-of-server
     * Login to Node Red Dashboard
     * https://ip-of-server:1880